 Like bumpers in a bowling lane

 Health psychologist Shilagh Mirgain explains that the people we surround ourselves with have a major influence on how we feel, think and behave.
 And that can be a very positive thing.

 "I think of these people as being like bumpers in a bowling lane, making sure your choices are in alignment with your values and you don't veer off track," she said.

 Trying to lose weight but have trouble fighting off the temptation of that triple chocolate cake?
 Have trouble refraining from spending too much when you walk into your favorite store?
 Mirgain shares that surrounding ourselves with people who possess a high degree of self-discipline will help us maintain our own healthy habits when faced with challenging situations.

 But sometimes our social group can exert a negative influence as well, and rather than helping us reach new levels of success, they can hold us back.

-"Pressure from peers might cause us to feel like we have to keep up with the 'Jones,' pressured into a lifestyle that isn't authentically ours, or leading us to strive for 'success' that is someone else's definition," says Mirgain.
+"Pressure from peers might cause us to feel like we have to keep up with the 'Jones,' pressured into a lifestyle that isn't authentically ours, or leading us to strive for 'success' that is someone else's definition," said Mirgain.

 Peer pressure can come out in other ways as well.
-One situation Mirgain says she's seen countless times is the pushback that can occur when someone works to make significant life changes, like stopping smoking or drinking, starting exercising or losing weight.
+One situation Mirgain said she's seen countless times is the pushback that can occur when someone works to make significant life changes, like stopping smoking or drinking, starting exercising or losing weight.
 Rather than offer support, some peers create a sense of guilt or even shame.

 "The metaphor I use is a crab in a bucket.
 Whenever one of the crabs tries to climb out and escape, the other crabs will grab hold and pull him back down.
-If we don't know how to deal with the pressure, we can internalize it and self-sabotage by giving up our goals and reverting to old habits," she explains.
+If we don't know how to deal with the pressure, we can internalize it and self-sabotage by giving up our goals and reverting to old habits," she said.

 To help combat the negative pressure, Mirgain offers a few tips.